 Diabetes is a condition where people don't produce enough insulin to meet their body's needs and/or their cells don't respond properly to insulin.
 Insulin is important because it moves glucose, a simple sugar, into the body's cells from the blood.
 It also has a number of other effects on metabolism.

 The food that people eat provides the body with glucose, which is used by the cells as a source of energy.
 If insulin isn't available or doesn't work correctly to move glucose from the blood into cells, glucose will stay in the blood.
-High blood glucose levels are toxic, and cells that don't get glucose are lacking the fuel they need.
+High blood glucose levels are toxic, and cells that don't get glucose are lacking the fuel they need to function properly.

 There are two main kinds of diabetes: type 1 diabetes and type 2 diabetes.
 More than 90% of all people with diabetes have type 2.
-A 2015 Canadian Diabetes Association (CDA) report estimated that about 3.4 million Canadians have diabetes.
-Only about two-thirds of people with type 2 diabetes are aware of it and are receiving treatment because, for many people, early symptoms are not noticeable without testing.
+Overall, more than 3 million Canadians have diabetes, and the number is rapidly rising.
+Over a third of people with type 2 diabetes are unaware they have the disease and are not receiving the required treatment because, for many people, early symptoms are not noticeable without testing.

 Type 2 diabetes occurs when the pancreas does not make enough insulin or the body does not use insulin properly.
 It usually occurs in adults, although in some cases children may be affected.
-People with type 2 diabetes usually have a family history of this condition and are most often overweight.
+People with type 2 diabetes usually have a family history of this condition and 90% are overweight or obese.
 People with type 2 diabetes may eventually need insulin injections.
-This condition occurs most commonly in people of First Nations descent, Hispanics, and North Americans of African descent.
+This condition occurs most commonly in people of Indigenous and African descent, Hispanics, and Asians.

 Another less common form is gestational diabetes, a temporary condition that occurs during pregnancy.
-According to the CDA, depending on risk factors, between 3% to 20% of Canadian women will develop gestational diabetes.
+Depending on risk factors, between 3% to 13% of Canadian women will develop gestational diabetes which can be harmful for the baby if not controlled.
 The problem usually clears up after delivery, but women who have had gestational diabetes have a higher risk of developing type 2 diabetes later in life.

 - being 40 years of age or older

-- blood vessel disease (e.g., damage to blood vessels in the eyes, nerves, kidneys, heart, brain, or arms and legs)
+- blood vessel disease (e.g., damage to blood vessels in eyes, kidneys, nerves, heart, brain, or arms and legs)

 - high blood pressure